ices-tools-prod/icesDatras/README.md

 ```

-Get catch weight for Baltic cod from all quarters  in a small timeseries (e.g. 1991 to 2011) and plot the weight in a sipmle graph
+Get catch weight for Baltic cod from all quarters  in a small timeseries (e.g. 1991 to 2011) and plot the weight in a sipmle graph per quarter.

 ```R
 library(icesVocab)